 Where there is a mutual fund, there is an Asset Management Company (AMC).
-And where there is an AMC, there is a fund manager with a team of financial analysts and market experts in the backdrop.
-Managing such a huge amount on a daily basis while striving to overcome market risks is no mean feat.
+And where there is an AMC, there is a fund manager.
+A fund manager is supported by a team of financial analysts and market experts in the backdrop.
+Managing such a massive amount daily while striving to overcome market risks is no mean feat.
 It needs subject expertise, industry experience and a fair amount of passion.
-Therefore, the mutual fund company charges a SEBI-approved, but well-earned fee for their services.
+Therefore, the mutual fund company charges a SEBI-approved for their services.

 2. Expense Ratio

-Sometimes, expense ratio is synonymous with mutual fund charges.
-And at other times, there could be other investment expenses too, which you need to pay.
+Sometimes, the expense ratio is synonymous with mutual fund charges.
+And at other times, there could be other investment expenses too, which investors need to pay.

 Expense ratio or the fee to the fund house from individual investors is what motivates an asset manager to deliver stellar returns.
-The more they deliver to their investors, the more reputed the AMC and fund manager will be.
-So, investor’s satisfaction is their ultimate goal.
-One happy customer not only means steady investments in future, but also more investors.
-This can increase the assets under management (AUM).
-All of this comes at an operational costs.
+The more they deliver to their investors, the reputation of the AMC and fund manager increases.
+Hence, investors’ satisfaction is their ultimate goal.
+One happy customer means not only steady investments in future but also more investors.
+This is capable of increasing the assets under management (AUM).
+All of this comes at operational costs.
 Now, let’s explore various mutual fund charges and their relevance to investors.

 3. Types of mutual fund charges

 An investor usually incurs two types of charges – One-Time Charge and Recurring Charge.
 However, there are many variations to them as given below.